Licuala spinosa: Botany

+Uses

 A Cambodian name for L. spinosa is pha'aw, in that region its leaves are used to make hats and wrap food.
 Its heart and terminal bud prepared as a vegetable are appreciated by Cambodians.
 In traditional Cambodian medicine, both a febrifuge remedy and for a preparation for the health of the foetus, use the root of the palm in compounds, while the bark of the trunk is used to treat tuberculosis.